-A. The Program Partners - these global leaders in the field of incubation and acceleration will train and mentor the selected participants.
-They will design and deliver world-class support to help strengthen their program and improve their services.
+A. The Program Partners - these global leaders in the field of incubation and acceleration are training and mentoring the selected participants.
+They have designed and are delivering world-class support to help strengthen their program and improve their services.

 Q. Is there prize money or grant funding attached to the program?

 A. While we will cover associated costs (e.g. travel and lodging required to participate), participants will not receive any direct funding.

 Q. How many organisations will be selected to participate in the program?

 A. There are 31 organisations participating in the program.